qboson/kaiwu_community/README.md

 ## 🛠 Getting Started

-Start learning how to use **CIM (Coherent Ising Machine)** with the [SDK Documentation](https://kaiwu-sdk-docs.qboson.com/en/).

-> ⚠️ Note: This community edition contains only a subset of the full Kaiwu SDK.
+Please refer to the [SDK Documentation](https://kaiwu-sdk-docs.qboson.com/en/) for detailed usage instructions.

 ### 1. Clone the Repository